yosbelms/getjs/readme.md

 ## Idiomatic Getjs

-The `get` function is overloaded, making possible to write more succint code.
-If the first parametter is a generator function it will relay on `get.wrap` else it will try to convert the value to a promise through `get.recv` if channel, or `get.all` is object or array is provided.
+The `get` function is overloaded, making it possible to write more succinct code.
+If the first parameter is a generator function it will relay on `get.wrap` else it will try to convert the value to a promise through `get.recv` if a channel, or `get.all` if an object or array is provided.

 ```js
 // wrapped coroutine